Patham Pasali: Production

 Patham Pasali was directed by K. Balachander, and a remake of his own Telugu film Sattekalapu Satteya (1969).
 It was produced by Alangudi Somu under Alangudi Movies.
 Cinematography was handled by Nemai Ghosh, and editing by N. R. Kittu.

 Soundtrack

 The soundtrack was composed by V. Kumar, while the lyrics were written by Alangudi Somu.

 Release and reception

 Patham Pasali was released on 11 April 1970, and failed commercially.
+Thuglak gave the film a mixed reviews, to which Balachander published a reply, "I plead guilty".